ni/measurement-plugin-python/docs/README.md

 The example measurements shared are based on poetry.
 Follow the below steps to  for setting up the example measurement:

-1. Install `poetry` if not already installed.
+1. Install `poetry`.
 Refer to <https://python-poetry.org/docs/#installation> for information on installing poetry.

 2. Open a command prompt, change the working directory to the directory of the example measurement you want to work with.